 In general, you must take the ESL placement test to determine if you still need ESL.
 If you attended middle school in the U.S. and all four years of high school, you may not need to take the ESL placement test if you took all of your classes in English.
 The IIE Director will decide who needs to take the test.
-Call 908-965-6031, visit, or email: firstname.lastname@example.org
+Call 908-965-6031, visit the IIE office, or email: firstname.lastname@example.org

 Do I have to buy textbooks?

 Yes, you do.
-There is a $130 book subscription fee that is good for one year.
+There is an annual $140 book subscription fee.
 Students have to pay extra for the required novels.